Last Updated on February 5, 2021 by Sunny Staff

-Did you know that WordPress powers more than 35% of websites on the internet?
+Did you know that WordPress now powers almost 40% of websites on the internet?
 That makes it the most popular content management system by far.
 The downside of being the biggest player is that it makes you a huge target for hackers and scammers.

 Now don’t misunderstand; WordPress is not inherently unsafe.
 It’s a fantastic platform, as evidenced by its popularity.
 But like with any technology, you have to be proactive when it comes to security.
 You can’t just fire it up and let it run.